 Stay Up-to-date

 Hopefully these are the end of the 2019 internet sales tax updates for economic nexus.
 Unfortunately, states are still moving quickly to benefit from internet sales tax laws.
-Make sure to subscribe to our blog in the sidebar to stay up-to-date on changes, and check out this blog for frequently asked questions about online sales tax.
+Make sure to subscribe to our blog in the sidebar to stay up-to-date on changes, and check out our frequently asked questions about online sales tax.